warp-ds/warp-portal-poc/docs/get-started/designers/custom-components/index.md

 # Building custom components with WARP
-TODO: description
+If you are building a component that doesn't exist in WARP you can still use semantic tokens and get support for dark mode and all other SMP brands for free.

 ## Semantic tokens
-TODO: description

-### Custom components and design
 Semantic tokens are not connected to any specific component and can be used to create custom designs that are still multi-brand friendly.

-If you are building a component that doesn't exist in WARP you can still use semantic tokens and get support for dark mode and all other SMP brands for free.

 ::: image-block
 ![A sample design where "Background/Primary-Subtle" and "Border-Primary-Subtle" are highligted](/images/get-started/custom-components-and-design.png)